Supertext/SuperScript.JavaScript/README.md

 ##What's in this project?

-Below is a list of some of the more important classes in the SuperScript.Common project.
+Below is a list of some of the more important classes in the `SuperScript.JavaScript` project.

 * `SuperScript.JavaScript.Declarables.ArrayDeclaration`
 * `SuperScript.JavaScript.Declarables.CallDeclaration`